 Lastly, it is very important to have a complete & final set before bid.
 While we understand changes are caught and made, bids can vary greatly if builders and suppliers are working of differing sets of plans & incomplete specifications.
 Incomplete specifications lead to assumptions by the contractor.
 Assumptions will make for a larger difference in bid totals & a lack of quality finishes included in the low bid.

 How is your contract structured?
 Builders have their own preference or the bank you are working with might have their rules.
 I have found that to keep budgets close, my clients prefer a hard cost figure.
-This also gives my clients a spec sheet and allowances for many of the finishes (appliances, carpet, plumbing and lighting fixtures) Other builders prefer a cost plus approach, this can be a cost + flat fee or cost + %.
+This also gives my clients a spec sheet and allowances for many of the finishes (appliances, carpet, plumbing and lighting fixtures) Some builders might prefer a cost plus approach, this can be a cost + flat fee or cost + %.
 Fees & percentages are always negotiable.
+Check with your lender, some lenders require a minimum profit (they don't want to see a builder cutting corners to make money)!